earthly/website/blog/_posts/2021-09-22-awk-examples.md

 2015-03-28       What a Great Read, i could not out it down   5 2015-03-28       Five Stars              5
 ```
-This is pretty close to what I'd like.
-Some of the titles are just to long.
+This table is pretty close to what I'd want.
+Some of the titles are just too long.
 I can shorten them up with `substr($13,1,20)`.

 Putting it all together and I get: